Sea-of-Green/Style-Guide/README.md

 ***

-### How to Generate
+## How to Generate Locally

-To generate a local version of the website, follow the steps below.
-It is recommended you set up a virtual host for best local viewing of the site.

 1. Install [Node](http://nodejs.org) & [Metalsmith](http://metalsmith.io) globally.
-2. Clone repo to your computer.
+2. Clone this repo to your computer
-3. Open Terminal, and navigate to the clone: ```cd clone/folder/here```
+3. Open the command line (Terminal on Mac or cmd on Windows), and navigate to the clone: ```cd clone/folder/here```
 4. Run ```npm install``` (Note: this step may take a few minutes)
 5. Run ```node build.js```

+***

+## Contributing

+As this is a *living* style guide, contributions from Sea of Green employees are welcome & encouraged.
+For best practices and how-tos, view the [Contribution Guidelines](contributing.md).